Root Canal Treatment Asheville

 Unfortunately, root canal therapy has a reputation for being uncomfortable and painful.
 In truth, this common dental procedure is intended to alleviate discomfort and pain.
 And thanks to modern anesthesia and advanced dental technology, a root canal is no more troublesome than having a cavity filled.

 Dr. White will drill a small access hole through which he’ll insert special dental files in order to remove the infected contents of the pulp chamber and root canals.
-Luckily, your tooth is able to function well without the nerve, blood and lymph tissue.
+Luckily, your tooth can function well without the nerve, blood, and lymph tissue.
 Then, the area will be disinfected and filled with an inert substance that prevents recontamination.
 Finally, the tooth is sealed and prepared to have an eventual porcelain crown that will protect the tooth and restore form and function.